 Via Ferrata Equipment

-With the exception of “very easy” via ferrata routes, it’s necessary to have a via ferrata set, which includes a climbing helmet, a climbing harness, and a via ferrata lanyard.
+With the exception of “very easy” via ferrata routes, it’s necessary to have a via ferrata set, which includes a climbing helmet, a climbing harness, and a via ferrata lanyard with carabiners.
+I highly recommend this unisex CAMP Kinetic Gyro Rewind Pro lanyard.
 In addition, climbing gloves like these Black Diamond Crag Half-Finger Gloves are very helpful with grip.

-For women, we recommend this Women’s Black Diamond Equipment Half Dome Helmet and this Black Diamond Women’s Momentum Harness.
+For women, we recommend this Women’s Black Diamond Half Dome Helmet and this Momentum Harness.
+For men, we recommend this Men’s Black Diamond Half Dome Climbing Helmet and Mens Momentum Rock Climbing Harness.

-3. Hike Hut to Hut across the Dolomites
+4. Hike Hut to Hut

 Hiking hut to hut in the Dolomites has the potential to ruin you for hiking anywhere else.
 It’s sinfully luxurious.
 After a day of hiking, you can take a shower (in most huts), drink a glass of wine, and eat a multi-course meal.
-From espresso to mountaintop saunas, Rifugios in the Dolomites will delight and astonish you.
+From espresso to mountaintop saunas, Rifugios in the Dolomites will delight and pamper you.

 Here are some tips for planning a hut-to-hut hiking trip in the Dolomites:

-1. Make reservations for mountain huts (Rifugios) 3 – 6 months in advance.
+1. Make reservations for mountain huts (Rifugios) 6-9 months in advance.
 Depending on the popularity of the route, you may need to pay a deposit to secure your reservation.
 All huts must be booked individually.

 2. Rifugios are open from late June until late September.
 We recommend hiking hut-to-hut in July, August, or early September.